elkanamol/sierra_status/README.md

 pip install
 ```

+### Windows Executable

+For Windows users, a standalone executable is available.
+You can download it directly from the latest GitHub release:

+1. Go to the [Releases page](https://github.com/elkanamol/sierra_status/releases) of the project.
+2. Find the latest release and download the `sierra-status.exe` file.
+3. Once downloaded, you can run the executable directly without any additional installation.

 ## Usage

 After installation, you can use the `sierra-status` command-line tool:

 sierra-status -p [OPTIONS]

+For Windows users using the standalone executable:

+sierra-status.exe -p [OPTIONS]

 ### Required Arguments